 Week 7: Finish shopping and wrap your Christmas gifts

-You’ve purchased the seafood, put up the tree, stocked up on drinks, and sent out the cards – let the fun part of the festive season begin.
-If you discover you’ve neglected someone but cannot bear the thought of heading back into the stores, consider purchasing gift cards or vouchers online.
+You’ve put up the tree, stocked up on drinks and sent out the cards – let the fun part of the festive season begin.
+If you discover you’ve neglected someone but cannot bear the thought of heading back into the stores, consider purchasing gift cards or vouchers (or a charitable donation) online.
 They can be emailed directly to friends or family members and used for something they really need.

 Week 8: Review your budget

 With your main purchases out of the way, it’s time to review your budget and check your Christmas savings account balance.
-Do you have enough for extra entertainment?
-A few more days away on holiday?
+Do you have enough for the Christmas groceries? extra entertainment?
+A cheeky present for yourself?
 A New Year’s Eve gathering?

-7 McCrindle: Donating to charity replacing traditional gift giving this Christmas
+5 McCrindle: Donating to a charity replacing traditional gift giving this Christmas

 10 Australia Post (September 2021): Inside Australian Online Shopping